 Ortholan et al. demonstrated an inguinal node failure rate of 12% in T1-2 tumours and 30% in T3-4 tumours in patients not receiving prophylactic inguinal irradiation.r A publication on the TROG 99.02 study similarly demonstrated a 12.5% failure rate in patients with clinical T1-T2 tumours without prophylactic inguinal irradiation.r A caveat with these 2 studies is staging did not include FDG-PET.

-The Action Clinique Coordonees en Cancerologie Digestive (ACCORD-03) trial, investigated the use of neoadjuvant cisplatin-based chemotherapy and dose-escalation of the radiotherapy boost.r They compared 45 Gy in 25 daily fractions plus a 15 Gy boost after a gap of 3 weeks with a higher boost dose of 20–25 Gy.
+The Action Clinique Coordonees en Cancerologie Digestive (ACCORD-03) trial, investigated the use of neoadjuvant cisplatin-based chemotherapy and dose-escalation of the radiation therapy boost.r They compared 45 Gy in 25 daily fractions plus a 15 Gy boost after a gap of 3 weeks with a higher boost dose of 20–25 Gy.
 The trial failed to show any additional benefit in terms of PFS by escalating total radiation.